 Cut and silhouette: slim, regular, boxy, oversized

 Different t-shirt fit types change how size feels: slim fit tapers, regular fit balances, and oversized fit drops and drapes.
-Switching silhouette can solve what feels like sizing issues.
-This is huge for how to know if t shirt is too small because style and size often get mixed up.
+Switching silhouettes can solve what feels like sizing issues.
+Many people confuse cut with size, but they’re not the same thing.
 Read product descriptions closely to pick the right cut.

 Body shape notes: broad shoulders, fuller midsection, athletic build